15BESAR/ecotrans-backend-cloud-infra/README.md

 ## Backend and Cloud Tech Stack
 Backend created with Go with gin framework, containerization with docker and cloud build, ingress load balancing with nginx, and deployed on Google Kubernetes Engine (GKE)

+### Notes (For Android Dev)
+For current implementation, there's API that's already implementated but not included in the docs because it's intended for debugging/testing only.
+You also don't have to use all the API listed (eg: you only use read and delete but we'll provide whole CRUD API anyway).

+### Notes (For ML Dev)
+Current implementation doesn't utilize ML since the models haven't been deployed yet, please confirm the deployment strategy ASAP to ease the integration process between ML backend and endpoint in the future

 ## Run Locally
 ### Using Go Run
 dev